katsuhisamaruyama/ChangeMacroRecorder/README.md

         public void rawMacroAdded(MacroEvent evt);
     }

-Besides the basic usage of manually starting and stopping receiving macros, an extension point of the Eclipse plug-in is provided to help you register a receiver instance if you wants to develop a tool that records the whole textual change while Eclipse is running.
-In this case, your code should define a class for the receiver instance, which implements the methods of `IMacroHandler<` in addition to the methods of `IMacroListener`.
+Besides the basic usage of manually starting and stopping receiving macros, an extension point of the Eclipse plug-in is provided to alleviate your registering a listener instance.
+This is convenient when you wants to develop a tool that records the whole textual change while Eclipse is running.
+In this case, your code should define a class for the listener instance, which implements three additional methods of the class `IMacroHandler<` in addition to the methods of the class `IMacroListener`.

     package org.jtool.macrorecorder.recorder;